World XV

-A World XV is a rugby union team organised on an unofficial, ad hoc basis and typically composed of invited players from various countries.
-Several World XVs have been arranged by various bodies, often to take part in celebration and testimonial games, usually against national teams, but these are not considered test matches by most nations.
+A World XV (or World 15) is a rugby union team organised on an unofficial, ad hoc basis and typically composed of invited players from various countries.
+Several World XVs have been arranged by various bodies since the 1970s, often to take part in celebration and testimonial games, usually against national teams, but these are not considered test matches by most nations.

-History
+Examples

 Argentina

-In 1980 and 1983, Argentina, played World XVs.
+In 1980 and 1983, Argentina played World XVs.
 The first match was played at Ferrocarril Oeste Stadium, Buenos Aires.
 Argentina went into half time ahead by 16 points to nil and despite an excellent display in the second half by the World XV Argentina were able to secure a 36–22 win.
 The second match was played in Atlanta Stadium, Buenos Aires, where Argentina secured a second victory 28–20.

 Australia

+In 1988 Australia played a World XV to celebrate the bicentenary of Australia.
+Australia won 42-38.

 In March 2019, a World XV captained by Andrew Ellis and coached by Robbie Deans played the Western Force, who won 26–16 as the opener of the 2019 Global Rapid Rugby season in HBF Park, Perth.

+France

+In March 2024 it was announced, that for the first time, France would played a World XV side in Bilbao at the San Mamés Stadium in June 2024.
+The game was scheduled to be played in June 2024 with Ian Foster appointed as head coach, and players such as Owen Farrell, Camille Lopez, Maxime Machenaud, Semi Radradra, Billy Vunipola and Mako Vunipola all confirmed as players.
+However, by May 2024, the game was cancelled due to logistical challenges in organising the game.

 New Zealand

-In 1992, the All Blacks played three matches against a World XV in New Zealand, to mark the centenary of the New Zealand Rugby Union.
-The first encounter between the two sides ended in a 24–14 win for the World XV.
+In 1992, the New Zealand national team, the All Blacks, played three matches against a World XV in New Zealand, to mark the centenary of the New Zealand Rugby Union.
+The first encounter ended in a 24–14 win for the World XV.
 New Zealand won the second match 54–26, and the third match 26–15.